 How has the growth of Lagos caused inequality?

-As the result of urbanisation the gap between rich and poor in Lagos has widened.
+As a result of urbanisation, the gap between the rich and the poor in Lagos has widened.
 For some, the booming economy of Lagos has led to great wealth.
 Yet, over 60% of the population of Lagos live in squatter settlements (slums), such as Makoko.
 Many of the houses of Makoko are built on stilts above Lagos Lagoon.
 Most of the residents of Makoko earn as little as $1.25 per day (approximately £1), working in the informal economy.

-One consequence of the rapid growth of Lagos is that its infrastructure has struggled to keep up.
+One consequence of Lagos’s rapid growth is that its infrastructure has struggled to keep pace.
 However, steps are being taken to help develop Lagos’ infrastructure.

 Transport